New Fetsund Bridge

-The New Fetsund Bridge (Fetsund nye bru) is a road bridge on Norwegian National Road 22 that crosses the Glomma River at Fetsund in the municipality of Fet in Viken county, Norway.
+The New Fetsund Bridge (Fetsund nye bru) is a road bridge on Norwegian National Road 22 that crosses the Glomma River at Fetsund in the municipality of Lillestrøm in Akershus county, Norway.
 It is 595 m long, and its longest span measures 90 m.

 Construction on the new road bridge began in 1954, and it was opened by King Olav V on December 12, 1959.
 The bridge stands a few hundred meters downstream from the Fetsund Bridge, which was previously a combined road and rail bridge.
 There was long a need for the new bridge because the old bridge was built for an axle load of barely three tons.

 The Norwegian Public Roads Administration carried out a feasibility study for building a new road bridge in Fetsund in 2012.